 Postdoctoral Fellowship Training Program

-The Postdoctoral Fellowship Training Program at Counseling and Psychological Services is a one-year, full-time, paid opportunity for advanced clinical or counseling psychology students to specialize in college mental health upon completion of a Ph.D. or PsyD.
+The Postdoctoral Fellowship Training Program at Counseling and Psychological Services is a one-year, full-time, paid opportunity for an advanced clinical or counseling psychology student to specialize in college mental health upon completion of a Ph.D. or Psy.D.

-Within a short-term psychodynamic treatment model, trainees conduct intake assessments and build an individual psychotherapy caseload, which includes both brief treatments and several longer-term therapy cases.
+Within a short-term psychodynamic treatment model, fellows conduct intake assessments and build an individual psychotherapy caseload, which includes both brief treatments and several longer-term therapy cases.
 Under ongoing supervision, disposition decisions are made regarding treatment options within the program and referrals to outside resources.
-Trainees present cases and attend year-long didactic and clinical seminars, as well as administrative and themed clinical meetings.
+Fellows present cases and attend year-long didactic and clinical seminars, as well as administrative and themed clinical meetings.

 Opportunities to work with psychologists, psychiatrists, and social workers with special experience in areas such as eating disorders, trauma, substance use, diversity, acculturation, sexual and gender identity concerns, and veterans’ concerns are available and encouraged.

 Electives are typically offered in Eating Disorders Concerns; Trauma Support; Group Therapy/Outreach, and Behavioral Health, among other potential electives responsive to the needs and interests of the population served.
 Applicants may indicate interest in any elective(s); expressed interest will neither commit an applicant nor guarantee placement.
 Note that participation in one or more electives does not require an additional time commitment.